jlinoff/pam/PROPOSAL.md

 becomes redundant once GCM authenticates the whole payload.

-**Scheduled for v3.0, and the major version is the point.** A file written in the new format cannot be read by any earlier release.
-PAM is explicitly multi-device — the README recommends syncing through iCloud, Dropbox or Drive, and a typical user runs it on a laptop, a tablet and a phone — so the moment one device writes the new format, every device still on an older version is locked out of its own vault.
-There is also no downgrade path: a user who has re-saved cannot go back, even for a problem unrelated to crypto.
+**Scheduled for v3.0, and the major version is the point.** A file written in the new format cannot be read by any earlier release, and there is no downgrade

-A staged migration would soften that — read the new format in one release, write it in the next, so readers are deployed everywhere before any file changes.
-Either way it is a breaking change to the data format, which is what major versions exist to signal.
+path: a user who has re-saved cannot go back, even for a problem unrelated to crypto.
+That is what major versions exist to signal.

+The exposure is real but bounded, and the decision above accepts it.
+PAM is multi-device — the README recommends syncing through iCloud, Dropbox or Drive — so a device still on an older version cannot open a newly written vault.
+But PAM is served from a URL and installs as a PWA, so devices update themselves on next load rather than waiting on a store review or a user tapping Update.
+The lag is short and self-closing.
+The genuinely stranded case is a pinned local copy, and `git clone <tag>` covers it because PAM has no build step.

 Meanwhile the unit test asserts the property that actually holds — that a wrong password never recovers the plaintext — rather than that decryption fails,